 After foot surgery, you’ll need to arrange for someone to pick you up to take you home as you will be unable to drive during recovery.
 Should the need arise for you to leave the house, have someone take you to your destination.
 It is discouraged to be in a car a week or two after surgery because you will be unable to elevate your foot above heart level as properly instructed.

-What To Expect The Day Of The Surgery
+What To Expect The Day of Surgery

 On the day of the foot surgery, you should have all nail polish or jewelry removed and remember to wear loose, comfortable clothing.
 Make sure to arrive early, about two hours, to allow an ample amount of time to fill out forms and make other preparations.
 Your doctor will administer anesthesia before the surgery, and make sure you are comfortable before beginning.
 The length of the surgery will depend on what exactly is being treated.